Nothing Left to Do But Cry: Standard version

 In France, Mario and Saverio come across Leonardo da Vinci.
-Driven by an unstoppable enthusiasm, they try to propose the knowledge of modern inventions such as the train, the thermometer, electricity and traffic lights; as Leonardo seemingly struggles to understand their confused descriptions, the two must reduce themselves to explain him the game of the broom.
+Driven by an unstoppable enthusiasm, they try to explain to him modern inventions such as the train, the thermometer, electricity and traffic lights; as Leonardo apparently struggles to understand their confused descriptions, the two resign themselves to just explaining him the popular card game of scopa.

-In a tavern the two meet Astriaha, who tells them that the task of her was to prevent the arrival in Spain of any foreigner, to guarantee the departure of Colombus' ships.
-At these words they rush to the Spanish coast, without seeing the three caravels at all.
+In a tavern the two meet Astriaha, who tells them that her task was to prevent the arrival of any foreigner to Spain, to guarantee the departure of Columbus' ships.
+Hearing these words they rush to the Spanish coast, without seeing the three caravels at all.

-The two try to return to Italy and with amazement they see the smoke of a locomotive.
-Convinced that they have returned to the 20th century, they reluctantly discover that the driver is Leonardo, who treasured their teachings and, seeing their disappointment, reassures them on the proceeds of the deal to be divided into equal parts.
+The two try to return to Italy and with amazement they see smoke coming out of a locomotive.
+Convinced that they have returned to the 20th century, they are disappointed to discover that the driver is Leonardo, who made treasure of their teachings.
+Sensing their disappointment, he reassures them that the proceeds will be split in equal parts.

 Extended version

-In the extended version, the meeting with Leonardo is anticipated to make the events that concern Astriaha.
+In the extended version, the meeting with Leonardo is anticipated to make space for events that concern Astriaha.

-The girl says that because of them she has not slept and has not eaten for three days and order them to return to their boss, Alonso.
+The girl says that because of them she has not slept and has not eaten for three days and orders them to return to their boss, Alonso.
 Mario and Saverio do not know who Alonso is and try to clear themselves.
 As the girl passes out, Saverio helps her and he immediately falls in love with her.
-Recovered, Astriaha forces the two to follow her to their father.
-Saverio continually courts her, but she does not seem to correspond.
-One night she reaches Mario in a stable and they make love.
-Saverio sees them and the next morning, desperate, he decides to take revenge.
+When she recovers, Astriaha forces the two men to follow her to her father.
+Saverio constantly courts her, but she does not seem to correspond his love, and in fact one night she goes up to the stable where Mario is lodging and they make love.
+Saverio sees them and the next morning he decides to take revenge.
 While Mario rests near a river, Saverio speaks to Astriaha and confides that Mario is actually a man from Alonso.

 The woman, disdained, runs away.
 Mario gets angry, the two fight, beat each other, chase each other until they reach a beach.
-Together they call the name of Columbus at the top of the lift, but they discover that the three caravels have already started.
-Disconsolated, Saverio reveals to Mario the real reason why he wanted to stop the navigator: his sister has fallen in love with an American soldier at the NATO base in Pisa, whom he consider an imbecile.
-If he could prevent Columbus from discovering America, he would also prevent his sister's relationship.
+Together they call out the name of Columbus, but they discover that the three caravels have already sailed.
+Saverio reveals to Mario that the real reason he wanted to stop the navigator was to prevent his sister from forming a relationship with her American boyfriend.

-The two versions join in the scene of the beach race.
+The two versions join in the scene where the two protagonists run on the beach.